-Technical Assistance Sessions are offered to assist organizations in learning about the specific application requirements and processes.
-For the 2022 - 2023 Cycle, attendance at the appropriate Technical Assistance Session is required for:
+A Technical Assistance Session is offered to assist organizations in learning about the specific application requirements and processes.
+The Technical Assistance Session will be held via Zoom and will be recorded for those who are unable to attend the session live.

+For the 2026-2027 cycle, attendance at the Technical Assistance Session (or review of the Zoom recording) is required for:

-- New applicants that have never before applied for Housing and Homelessness Division funding; - Applicants that were not awarded Housing and Homelessness Division funding for the 2020 -2021 cycle; - All respondents to the Emergency Shelter Program RFP.
+- New applicants that have never applied for Housing and Homelessness Division funding; - Applicants that were not awarded Housing and Homelessness Division funding for the 2024-2025 cycle; - Applicants who have experienced significant turnover in key staff since the last application was submitted;